Lucaszeera/Lucaszeera/README.md

 ## 👋 Hi, I’m Lucas Costa
 - 👀 I’m interested to improve my relathionship with job market in Programming Area
-- 🌱 I’m currently learning a lot about development systems and upgrading my knowledges in programming languages
+- 🌱 I’m currently learning a lot about development systems and improving my knowledges in programming languages
 - 💞️ I’m looking to collaborate on internet and with who wants join to me
 <div>
   <a href="https://github.com/lucaszeera">